 Transition to retirement income stream (TRIS)

-If you are under 65 but have reached preservation age and still want to work part-time, you can access part of your super.
-This can be through a transition-to-retirement income stream (TRIS), also known as transition-to-retirement (TTR).
+The SMSF accumulation phase and pension phase don't have to be mutually exclusive.
+If you're under 65, have reached preservation age, and still want to work part-time, you can access a part-pension through a transition-to-retirement income stream (TRIS), also known as transition-to-retirement (TTR).

 Bear in mind, you'll typically pay more tax on a TRIS pension arrangement and face a few extra restrictions compared to an account-based pension.
-One such restriction is that you can't take your money as a lump sum cash payment while you're still working.
-Your super benefits must be taken as regular payments only.
+One such restriction is that you can't take your money as a lump sum cash payment while you're still working - your super benefits must be taken as regular payments only.

 But there are some tax advantages.
 If you are 60 or older, your TRIS or TTR payments are tax-free.
 If you are aged between 55 and 59, your pension is taxed at your marginal tax rate but you'll get a 15% tax offset.